 Smile Direct’s nighttime aligners are not the fastest at-home treatment option.
 Honestly, if speed is what you’re after, then you’re better off going with a traditional treatment schedule.
 Of these options, Byte is the fastest.
-Their average treatment time is 3 months.
+Their average treatment time is 3 to 4 months.
 That’s lightspeed compared to the 10 months for Smile Direct’s nighttime aligners.

 Does Smile Direct have a refund policy?